-It is important to note that the depletion of spectroscopic factors for closed shell orbitals observed near the Fermi energy is more substantial than the 15% reduction discussed above [9] due to long-range effects such as the coupling to collective modes [2].
-We note that this reduction also tends to be weaker for loosely bound orbitals such as halo states [10,11].
-As a consequence, it becomes particularly interesting to study the spectral distribution in heavy nuclei where the mean field single-particle orbitals extend to regions far from the Fermi level and tend to decouple from surface effects.
-A measurement of the spectral function for the complete mean field region of 208Pb has been undertaken recently at NIKHEF [12].
-In this region the single-particle orbitals are sensibly fragmented and it is required to probe missing energies up to 100 MeV [12] or more.
+tion also tends to be weaker for loosely bound orbitals like halo states [10, 11].
+As a consequence, it becomes particularly interesting to study the spectral distribution in heavy nuclei where the mean field single particle orbitals extend to regions far from the Fermi level and tend to decouple from surface effects.
+A measurement of the spectral function for the complete mean field region of 208 Pb has been undertaken recently at NIKHEF [12].
+In this region the single particle orbitals are sensibly fragmented and it is required to probe missing energies up to 100 MeV [12] or more.
 Further detailed information on SRC could be obtained from (e, e'p) experiments that directly search for the missing strength at very high missing momenta and energies.
 This is particularly appealing since the details of its distribution strongly influence the binding energy of finite nuclei and nuclear matter [6].
 Besides, it could shed more light on how much the interior of large nuclei is sensitive to the effects of finite size and proton-neutron asymmetry.

-Unfortunately, past measurements of the short-range correlated tail by means of (e, e'p) reactions have been limited due to the enormous background that is generated by final state interactions (FSI) (see, for example, Refs.
-[13,14]).
+Unfortunately, past measurements of the short-range correlated tail by means of (e, e'p) reactions have been limited due to the enormous background that is generated by final state interactions (FSI), see for example Refs.
+[13, 14].
 The issue of how to minimize the FSI has been recently addressed in Ref.
 [15].
 There, it was suggested that FSI in exclusive (e, e'p) cross sections are dominated by two-step rescattering processes like the one depicted in Fig. 1.
-This becomes particularly relevant when regions of small spectral strength are probed in perpendicular kinematics.1 A study of several kinematic conditions shows that the rescattered nucleons can move spectral strength in the p_m - E_m plane, from the top of the ridge toward regions where the correlated strength is small, therefore submerging the direct signal in a large background noise.
-Other possible contributions that involve the excitation of a Δ resonance are expected to be more sensitive to transverse degrees of freedom.
-Parallel kinematics tend to be more clean due to the high momentum that is required for the detected proton.
-In Ref.
-[15], it was suggested that the contribution of rescattering can be diminished by choosing parallel kinematics and taking advantage of modern electron beam facilities.
-New data were subse-
+This becomes particularly relevant when regions of small spectral strength are probed in perpendicular kinematics [39].
+A study of several kinematic conditions shows that the rescattered nucleons can move spectral strength in the p_m - E_m plane, from the top of the ridge toward regions where the correlated strength